 “I absolutely recommend CHOP to any parent.
 They know what they’re doing and they do things that other hospitals aren’t doing yet.
 There is a lot of hope and a lot of research going on to make kids' lives better.”

-Terri Brown-Whitehorn, MD, an attending physician at CHOP's Food Allergy Center and Division of Allergy, manages the boys’ care.
+Terri Brown-Whitehorn, MD, an attending physician at CHOP's Food Allergy Center and Division of Allergy and Immunology, manages the boys’ care.
 Their treatment plan includes a daily antihistamine and keeping EpiPens® on hand in case they have a severe reaction from an unintended allergic exposure.

 But medication isn’t enough.
 It’s impossible for families to remove all potential triggers from every place their children may go.
 Patients and families need to be informed about their child's condition and know how to minimize their exposures.